 Welcome to the Friends of the Animal Shelter/Jackson County Animal Shelter Foster Program!
 Thanks so much for providing a temporary home for homeless animals.
 You are saving lives!

-This Foster Handbook 6-3-14 contains helpful information about fostering animals.
+This Foster Manual (which you can download by clicking here) contains helpful information about fostering animals.
 Be sure to read over this information (with the whole family) and ask questions if you are uncertain about anything.
 The information is tried and true techniques tested by our veteran foster volunteers.
 Some is from successful foster programs at other shelters, and some is from medical journals and publications.
 There is a lot of information out there—books, internet, experts, etc. and we encourage you to learn as much as possible.
 Supplemental literature about young kitten/puppy care is available upon request.